 Robert’s speaking credits include the European Roundtable, the Global Economic Symposium, the Confederation of British Industry, the British Chamber of Commerce, OECD, European Association of Communications Directors,Oxford University, London School of Economics, Cass Business School, The Institute of Ideas, the UK Treasury and Ministry of Defence – as well as various client and corporate assignments, including The Financial Times, KPMG, RBS, Sanofi and Saudi Aramco.

-He has spoken at major conferences and events around the world – including in London, Berlin, Moscow, Milan, Madrid, Rio de Janeiro, Abu Dhabi and Dhahran.
+He has spoken at major conferences and events around the world – including in London, Paris, Brussels, Berlin, Lisbon, Moscow, Milan, Madrid, Rio de Janeiro, Abu Dhabi and Dhahran.

 Media contributions include the BBC (radio and TV), Financial Times, Management Today, International Business Times, The Guardian, Wall Street Journal Europe, El Pais, Kommersant, Communication Director, Corporate Communications, PR Week, The Holmes Report and Campaign.